evoosa/FileHandler/file_handler/README.md

     - it handles a max of 4 requests at once, with a timeout of 40 seconds per request.
 - a Flask server will then handle the request, and add the files to a PostgreSQL database.
 - only non-corrupted files are are added to the DB.
+- The flask server sends heartbeats to the DB
+    - It updates the the current timestamp in a heartbeats table.

 # Requirements
  * linux OS